 4.1.
 Turbine Unit Operation.
 When in operation, turbine units will be operated to enhance adult and juvenile fish passage from March 1 through November 30.
-During this time period turbine units will be operated as needed to meet generation requirements in the priority order shown in Table LMN-4.
+During this time period turbine units will be operated as needed to meet generation requirements in the priority order shown in Table LMN-5.
 Unit operating priority may be coordinated differently to allow for fish research, construction, or project maintenance activities.
 If a turbine unit is taken out of service for maintenance or repair, the next unit on the priority list shall be operated.
+Flows listed in Table LMN-5 are based upon hourly average flows.
 Also see Section 2.1, Spill Management.